-Everyone knows that fabulous "story tellers,"divers are, and that Master Divers can speed off exploits armile long.
+Everyone knows what fabulous "story tellers,"divers are, and that Master Divers can speed off exploits a mile long.
 Well here is your chance to give a complete "unadulterated" picture of your diving career.
 No fantasy, fiction - just the facts so, "Save the 600 foot dives and the night in Gitmo for the Chiefs Club".

 What we want at the Deep Sea Diving School is a complete file on each Master Diver.
 This is to include the jobs you have worked on, all diving billets, types of work done and every commendations or meritorious awards for diving you have received.
 Also for kicks a short resume on what you would like in the future both in the navy and out.
-Enclose an $8 \times 10\frac{1}{2}$ photo of yourself and your present diving station or ship.
+Enclose an 8 x 101⁄2 photo of yourself and your present diving station or ship.
 Your photo is to be taken in the Deep Sea Diving Rig holding the diving helmet on your lap.

-all this information will aid us in keeping up with the ht where abouts of our "Masters" and the duties being performed by them.
+All this information will aid us in keeping up with the present where abouts of our "Masters" and the duties being performed by them.
 It will also be a "ready recall" for you for future employment when you've done your "30".